As a business owner, are you worried that your business relies heavily on a key person? If so, consider getting key

 - the insured (the person whose life is covered by the insurance policy)

 - the policy owner (the person or entity that pays the premiums and has the right to make changes to the insurance policy)

 - the beneficiary (the person or entity that receives the death benefit).

-With key man insurance, typically the business is the policy owner and the beneficiary.
+With key man or key woman insurance, typically the business is the policy owner and the beneficiary.
 The premiums of this insurance are generally not tax deductible, but the death benefit is tax-free.
 The beneficiary is free to use the payout however they like.